JuliaLang/julia/doc/stdlib/base.rst

    Create an array of all ones of specified type

+.. function:: infs(type, dims)

+   Create an array where every element is infinite and of the specified type

+.. function:: nans(type, dims)

+   Create an array where every element is NaN of the specified type

 .. function:: trues(dims)

    Create a Bool array with all values set to true